 A Veterans Home will be reestablished in perpetuity on the VA West LA campus.
 It will be operated in a manner that is consistent with the original 1887 charter.

-“Quote from Louis Gunkel, a member of the Board of Managers, National Home for Disabled Volunteer Soldiers found on page 10 of Metabolic Studio position paper PDF.
+“Quote from Louis Gunkel, a member of the Board of Managers, National Home for Disabled Volunteer Soldiers found on Metabolic Studio's position paper PDF.